ker10epere/backend-api-examination/README.md

 - `npm -v`

+## Installation of Database

+> To make this project working on your computer (local environment), you need to setup first your computer by intalling this requirements.

+This project uses MySQL as database, so we need to install [MySQL Server Community Edition](https://dev.mysql.com/downloads/installer/).

+- download binary/executable file
+- install MySQL
+- leave port as default to 3306
+- create a user { named: "**_root_**" , password: "**_mysql_**" } **_(double quotes not included)_**
+- login to root user in mysql CLI and create database named "**_test_**" **_(double quotes not included)_**

+## Installation of Node Dependencies

+> This is the internal dependencies where the codes of this project depends on.

-To run this project, run this in terminal in root of the project where package.json is located
+Install this project's dependency, by running this in terminal in root of the project where package.json is located

 - `npm i`

 # RUNNING THIS SERVER

+After you've
 To run this project, run this in terminal in root of the project where package.json is located

 - `npm start` or `npm run dev`